-The 2013 Subaru Forester is another small SUV comparison stalwart, a vehicle that has grown past its tall wagon roots to offer legitimate soft-roading capability (thanks to ample ground clearance) and a squared-off, practical interior that can transport as many as five people or up to 68.3 cubic feet of luggage.
-The Subaru Forester comes with the brand's signature standard all-wheel drive system, and it provides a choice between naturally-aspirated and turbocharged 2.5-liter four-cylinder engines.
-The entry-level unit generates 170 ponies and returns fuel mileage of 21-mpg city and 27-mpg highway, while the turbo motor churns out 224 horsepower while dropping fuel mileage by a three miles per gallon during highway cruising.
-Transmission choices include a five-speed manual and a four-speed automatic.
+The 2016 Subaru Forester is another small SUV comparison stalwart, a vehicle that has grown past its tall wagon roots to offer legitimate soft-roading capability (thanks to ample ground clearance) and a squared-off, practical interior that can transport as many as five people or up to 74.7 cubic feet of luggage.
+The Subaru Forester comes with the brand's signature standard all-wheel drive system, and it provides a choice between a 2.5-liter 4-cylinder or a turbocharged 2.0-liter 4-cylinder engine.
+The entry-level unit generates 170 ponies and returns fuel mileage of up to 24 MPG city and 32 MPG highway, while the turbo motor churns out 250 horsepower while dropping fuel mileage by a few miles per gallon during highway cruising.
+Transmission choices include a 6-speed manual and a continuously variable automatic.

-The 2013 Subaru XV Crosstrek is a sport-utility vehicle based on the same bones used by the Impreza compact hatchback.
-Butch styling and a boosted suspension system help to differentiate the Subaru XV Crosstrek from its road-bound cousin, but the resemblance between the two models is strong and intentional.
-The Crosstrek's interior can house five passengers, or 51.9 cubic feet of cargo with the second row folded forward, and it comes matched with Subaru's new 148 horsepower, 2.0-liter four-cylinder engine.
-When shifted via the Crosstrek's optional continuously-variable automatic transmission, the SUV provides fuel mileage of 25-mpg city and 33-mpg highway.
-A five-speed manual is optional, and all-wheel drive is of course included with every model.
+The 2016 Subaru Crosstrek is a sport utility vehicle based on the same bones used by the Impreza compact hatchback.
+More aggressive styling and a boosted suspension system help to differentiate the Subaru Crosstrek from its road-bound cousin, but the resemblance between the two models is strong and intentional.
+The Crosstrek's interior can house five passengers, or 51.9 cubic feet of cargo with the second row folded forward, and it comes matched with Subaru's 148-horsepower, 2.0-liter four-cylinder engine.
+When shifted via the Crosstrek's optional continuously variable automatic transmission, the SUV provides fuel mileage of 26 MPG city and 34 MPG highway.
+A 5-speed manual is optional, and all-wheel drive is of course included with every model.

 Small SUV Comparison Verdict

-It might seem strange to compare one compact Subaru suv to another, but that's exactly what shoppers will be doing right on the showroom floor.
+It might seem strange to compare one compact Subaru SUV to another, but that's exactly what shoppers will be doing right on the showroom floor.
 These two compact small SUV comparison participants are similar enough in price and size to trigger more than a few head-scratching moments from potential buyers.
-Breaking it down, the Subaru Forester clearly has the cargo space and horsepower advantage, regardless of whether its turbocharged engine is selected or not, while the Subaru XV Crosstrek wipes the floor with its cousin when it comes to fuel efficiency.
+Breaking it down, the Subaru Forester clearly has the cargo space and horsepower advantage, regardless of whether its turbocharged engine is selected or not, while the Subaru Crosstrek edges out its cousin when it comes to fuel efficiency.
 Whichever one of these characteristics is more important to you in the long run will ultimately help you make your decision as to which vehicle you will end up parking in your driveway.